ICICI Bank Shares: Block Trade Worth Rs. 71.68 Crores Executed on NSE

 Interest: As applicable

-ICICI Bank has indicated it will take appropriate steps to contest the order, including filing a writ petition or appeal within prescribed timelines.
-The bank noted that it is already in litigation, including writ petitions, on similar issues raised in past orders and Show Cause Notices.
+ICICI Bank has indicated it will contest both orders through appropriate legal channels.
+The bank is already in litigation, including writ petitions, on similar issues raised in past orders and Show Cause Notices.
+For the latest West Bengal order, the bank will take appropriate steps including contesting through an appeal within prescribed timelines.

 Historical Stock Returns for ICICI Bank